aquasecurity/starboard/proposals/trusted_registry_crd.md

     lastScanTime: null
 ```

 The `Registry` entity has the `spec` property, which allows specifying trusted repositories.
-The `status` filed might
+The `status` field might
 contain scan status for individual repositories.
 In the example above, you can see that the `library/nginx` repository
 has already been scanned, whereas the `library/alpine` repository has not.